Hokutoumi Nobuyoshi: Retirement from the ring

+Hokutoumi's kanreki dohyō-iri was held on 2 September 2023 at the Ryōgoku Kokugikan in front of approximately 4,000 people who came to attend the Yokozuna Deliberation Council's training session.
+Commenting after the ceremony, Hokutoumi said he was relieved.
+"I thought I was going to have fun and take it slow," he said, "but it just happened in the blink of an eye."

 Fighting style

 Hokutoumi was primarily an oshi-sumo specialist, preferring pushing and thrusting techniques that got his opponents out of the ring as quickly as possible.
 He had a powerful tachi-ai, or initial charge, and his specialty was nodowa, a single-handed push to the throat.
 To do this he would lock up his opponent's right arm with his left (a technique known as ottsuke) and thrust with his right.
 His most common winning kimarite by far were oshi-dashi and yori-kiri, which together accounted for around 60 percent of his wins at sekitori level.
 When fighting on the mawashi he preferred a migi-yotsu (left hand outside, right hand inside) grip.
 He said in an interview with Channel 4 television that the technique he most enjoyed was tsuri-dashi or lift out, although he was only credited with this kimarite once in official tournament competition (against Terao in November 1989).